Learn Korean with Goblin:Real Korean Phrases Used in K-Dramas (With Pronunciation)

 Why do these Korean phrases sound simple but feel so deep?

-That’s because Korean in dramas is not textbook Korean.
+That’s because Korean in dramas is different from textbook Korean.

 The phrases in this post are commonly heard in Korean dramas like Goblin,